Bilbrough Top services

 EG Group Bilbrough East

-In 2012, a Little Chef Express was added and then later, in 2014, the Burger King re-opened.
-The restaurant lasted until the very end of Little Chef in January 2018: the land was purchased by Euro Garages, and became their temporary brand EG Diner.
+In 2012, a Little Chef Express was added and then, in 2014, the Burger King re-opened.
+The restaurant lasted until the very end of Little Chef, January 2018, when the rights for Euro Garages to use the brand expired and the Little Chef becoming their temporary brand EG Diner.
 The EG Diner and the Burger King both closed for refurbishment on 24 August 2018.

 Main Bilbrough Top